ArrogantGao/Personal_Materials/job_talk/talk.typ

 )

-== A fast spectral sum-of-Gaussians method for electrostatic summation in quasi-2D systems
+== A fast spectral sum-of-Gaussians method for electrostatic summation in doubly periodic 3D systems

 A sum-of-Gaussian (SOG) approximation @beylkin2010approximation of the Coulomb kernel is utilized in our method @gao2024fast, where
 $